jeremyBanks/jeb/README.md

 The goal for stadia.run is to be an extremely fast way to access your games.
 In service of that, `index.html` needs to include everything required to do that directly inline: styles, scripts, and micro thumbnail placeholders for game covers.
 Supplemental scripts and high-resolution images can be loaded later, but they shouldn't block any of the main interactions.

 However, I also want to keep this code as minimal as possible.
-So I'm not using any frameworks or build tools like React of WebPack.
+So I'm not using any frameworks or build tools like React or WebPack.
 Instead, the page itself includes some very simple "dev tools" which you can activate by pressing <kbd>F12</kbd>.
 The idea is that the these tools will let you import new data to update the page and generate the new `index.html` in the browser.
 (Currently, these tools are pretty broken and incomplete.)

 For desktop browsers, I only care about supporting whatever Stadia supports, so that means we can take advantage of all of the new features that evergreen Chromium browsers have shipped.